pbnash/victr-assessment/README.md

 Tested using Chrome on an Ubuntu Linux system.

 ## File Descriptions
-config.py    -- contains options for the application, such as the name to use for the SQLite database file and other
+**config.py**    -- contains options for the application, such as the name to use for the SQLite database file and other
                 runtime options,are managed here

-repo_app_list.py   -  The main (Flask) application
+**repo_app_list.py**   -  The main (Flask) application

-templates/,
+**templates/
-templates/index.html   - the template file that will be rendered.
+templates/index.html**   - the template file that will be rendered.
 The templates directory is expected to be located in the
                          same directory with the Flask application.

 ### Running the program
-This is meant to be invoked directly (python3.6 repo_app_list.py).
+This is meant to be invoked directly (e.g., "python3.6 repo_app_list.py").
 It will utilize the port configured in config.py (port 5000 by default; URL  http://localhost:5000  in the browser).
 The application is not set up (yet) to daemonize.

 For demonstration purposes, it can just be run in the foreground.
 The 'show_messages' option in the config.py file will enable some additional output to track progress on the database initialization.
 Additional information is also logged (per the configuration options).